The punchline up front — in 60 seconds

 What proves ROI to executives?

 Reduced downtime, fewer warranty claims, improved forecast accuracy, and audit‑readable logs.
-Convert alignment metrics into the KPIs you already track—uptime, give, and service penalties avoided.
+Convert alignment metrics into the KPIs you already track—uptime, yield, and service penalties avoided.

 Coda: brand is a promise under load

 Synchronization is how you keep the promise.
-When it becomes muscle memory, the brand moves from — derived from what to credentials is believed to have said.
+When it becomes muscle memory, the brand moves from — based on what to credentials is believed to have said.
 Quiet dashboards often precede calm earnings calls.

 Takeaway: Reliability scales story.
 And nothing sells like silence after a storm.